-5. Investments
+6. Investments

-- The option to retain Equities is a useful option and should not be removed. - There is no rationale offered by CB for the removal of this investment option. - The 10 year maximum for investments is far too limiting and is a real barrier to CUs becoming involved in any kind of central lending mechanism through which they could perhaps provide mortgages or for social lending etc.
+- The option to retain Equities is a useful option and should not be removed. - There is no rationale offered by CB for the removal of this investment option. - The 10 year maximum for investments is far too limiting. - This proposal is a real barrier to CUs becoming involved in any kind of central lending mechanism through which they could provide mortgages or for social lending

-6. Proposal on CU Borrowings:
+7. Proposal on CU Borrowings:

-While this issue is not currently a problem Chapter 15 feels that there may be future requirements for inter-CU lending so we feel the current situation should be maintained.
+While this issue is not currently a problem we feel that there may be future requirements for inter-CU lending so we feel the current situation should be maintained.